Hash-Key-Uch/Hash-Key-Uch/README.md

-I am Computer Science Graduate
-An upcoming Full stack developer and Software Engineer
+I am a Computer Science Graduate and an upcoming Full stack developer and Software Engineer